Ex-wife of Angels employee says team failed her drug-addicted husband at trial over pitcher’s death

 Medical records for Kay's 2019 hospitalization indicated he had been battling addiction for a dozen years and had been known to use Norco, oxycodone, antidepressants and marijuana.

-Camela Kay said she and other family members had an intervention with Eric in 2017 over concerns about drug use.
-The next day, she said, two Angels officials came over to speak with him and one pulled plastic baggies containing white pills from the bedroom, which fueled her concerns that he was selling drugs.
+Camela Kay said she and other family members had an intervention with Eric Kay in 2017 over drugs.
+The next day, she said, two Angels officials came over to speak with him and one pulled plastic baggies containing white pills from the bedroom, which fueled her concerns that he was also selling drugs.

-In 2019, Eric was driven home by an Angels employee after he was found shirtless and dancing in his office at the stadium, she said.
-She said she found blue pills among his belongings and called police to press him to go to the hospital, where he stayed for three days before going to rehab.
-She said her sister-in-law told her after visiting Eric in the hospital the pills were for Skaggs.
+In 2019, Eric Kay was driven home by an Angels employee after he was found shirtless and dancing in his office at the stadium, she said.
+She said she found blue pills among his belongings and he was hospitalized three days for an overdose before going to rehab.
+She said her sister-in-law told her after visiting him in the hospital that he had told her the pills were for Skaggs.

-She said she later found text messages on Eric's phone about him getting his “candy” at the stadium and relayed the information to his supervisor at the Angels.
-She said she also saw messages from Skaggs asking about “his candy” and Eric told her while he was in rehab that he had asked his boss to “keep Tyler off his back."
+She said she later found text messages on his phone about him getting his “candy” at the stadium and relayed the information to his supervisor at the Angels.
+She said she also saw messages from Skaggs asking about “candy” and Eric Kay told her while he was in rehab that he had asked his boss to “keep Tyler off his back."

-Camela Kay said she was concerned her husband was heading back to work so quickly after a six-week stint in rehab, taking on more responsibilities and traveling to Texas with the team so soon after returning.
+Camela Kay said she was concerned her husband was heading back to work so quickly after a six-week stint in rehab, taking on more responsibilities and traveling to Texas with the team.

-During cross-examination, Angels attorney Todd Theodora asked how Camela Kay could know what was going on with her husband’s drug use since she was sleeping in a separate bedroom and keeping her distance from him since 2017.
-He also asked whether the report about pills headed toward Skaggs came up when Eric was acting erratically, blurting out words, during his overdose.
+Angels attorney Todd Theodora asked how Kay could know what was going on with her husband’s drug use since she was sleeping in a separate bedroom and keeping her distance from him since 2017.
+He also pointed out the report about pills headed toward Skaggs came up when Eric Kay was acting erratically and blurting out words during his overdose.

-Camela Kay told jurors she had flown on the team plane multiple times, most recently between 2013 and 2016.
-She said her husband told her the pills she saw there were Percocet and Xanax.
+Camela Kay told jurors she flew on the team plane most recently between 2013 and 2016.
+Kay said her husband told her the pills she saw players passing around there were Percocet and Xanax.

-“They're treated like kings,” she said.
-“I had seen them passing out pills or drinking alcohol excessively.”

 After Skaggs' death, Camela Kay filed for divorce, court records show.

-Skaggs had been a regular in the Angels’ starting rotation since late 2016 and struggled with injuries repeatedly during that time.
+Skaggs had been a regular in the Angels’ starting rotation since late 2016 and struggled with injuries repeatedly.
 He previously played for the Arizona Diamondbacks.

 His family is seeking $118 million in lost earnings, compensation for pain and suffering and punitive damages against the team.